Resilient Bar Installation Guide

 All plasterboard joints should be finished with traditional jointing methods and plaster skimmed, if desired, before decorating.

 When resilient bars are properly installed, it should be possible to slightly flex the wall or ceiling surface.
 A lack of flex indicates that the channels are shorted out by screws fastened into the wood framing.
-Also, it usually does not matter which side of the wall is resiliently hung when insulating walls only.
+Also, it usually does not matter which side of the wall is resiliently hung when insulating walls only but a better degree of soundproofing will be achieved if both sides of a stud wall are treated as described above.